 - Modifying the website and create descriptive and creative ads to improve our SEO

-Resident Rockstars are expected to work 30 hours a week and commit to working for ten weeks of the summer.
+Resident Rockstars are expected to work 30 hours a week and commit to working for ten weeks of the fall.
 This is a paid internship.

 Rock the Vote is no longer accepting applications.
 Please check back later.